Graduate Degree Options

 The Interdisciplinary Biomedical Sciences PhD track is an interdisciplinary training program offered in conjunction with the Purdue University School of Veterinary Medicine for students with backgrounds in life sciences and an interest in the field of biomedical engineering.

-MS Biomedical Engineering
+MS Biomedical Engineering (MS BME)

 The master's (MSBME) program is conducted on the Purdue West Lafayette campus.
 A requirement of this program is thesis research that serves to provide the student with a significant investigatory experience at the interface between engineering and the life sciences.
-The Department of Biomedical Engineering in the School of Engineering and Technology in Indianapolis (IUPUI) has a separate MS degree program for students interested in conducting research on that campus.

-Fifth-Year Combined BS/MS in Biomedical Engineering (with Thesis)
+Fifth-Year Combined BS/MS in Biomedical Engineering

 The combined BS/MS is a special program for outstanding current Weldon School undergraduates who have established research relationships with faculty members.
 This program was created to provide further training to undergraduates who have been conducting research in the labs of our faculty and who strongly desire to continue their research toward an MS or PhD degree.
 The ultimate plan of study is intended to prepare students for PhD level graduate studies or research-oriented industry positions.
 The proposed program enables students to complete the BS and the MS in a total of five, rather than the typical six, years.

 MS Options (non-thesis)

 Concentration 2) Biomedical Device Development with Industry Immersion